 Shimmer and Pout

 Sparkly sheer eyeshadow paired with a deep, rich lip color allows for just enough glam on your big day—and it's always fun to include some sparkle in your makeup for an extra touch of happiness.
-Apply a sheer, shimmering shadow to the eyelids with your finger or a brush, and clean up any sparkle that may fall on the skin before moving on to the rest of your makeup.
+Apply a sheer, shimmering shadow to your eyelids with your finger or a brush, and clean up any sparkle fallout before moving on to the rest of your makeup.

 Rose Gold Gleam

-Rose gold eyeshadow is complimentary to many skin tones and a touch of sparkle allows for the rest of your makeup to be sheer and natural.
-Moving on to the application of blush to cheeks and barely-there lip color, the glitter looks chic and works well with all the other colors.
-Rose gold is just right for someone who wants to test out something different for their wedding makeup without going too extreme.
+Rose gold eyeshadow is complementary to many skin tones, and a touch of sparkle allows for the rest of your makeup to be sheer and natural.
+Moving on to the application of blush to cheeks and barely-there lip color, the glitter looks chic and works well with all the other elements.
+Rose gold is just right for someone who wants to test out a different wedding makeup look without going too extreme.

 Yes To Monochrome

-Monochromatic shades of vivid red sweep the lids and cheeks leaving just enough color to brighten skin and make a gorgeous statement.
-When you want to wear a monochromatic makeup look, using multi-use products that can be worn on the eyes, lips, and cheeks greatly help with this, allowing for the application to be easy and precise.
-The lips are slightly lighter in color, making the eyes and skin the most beautiful focus of all.
+Monochromatic rosy hues sweep the lids and cheeks, leaving just enough color to add radiance and make a gorgeous statement.
+When you want to wear a monochromatic makeup look, using multi-use products that can be worn on the eyes, lips, and cheeks greatly help with this, allowing for application to be easy and precise.

-Shiny copper eyes, bold brows, and a touch of gloss on the lips are giving us major inspiration as of late.
-The copper is an unexpected shade that makes eyes pop and is different enough from bronze and gold tones.
-Brush a brow pomade through the eyebrows to ensure the hairs stay in place and maintain their shape throughout the day.
+Copper-toned eyes, bold brows, and a touch of gloss on the lips are giving us major inspiration as of late.
+The unexpected shade makes eyes pop and is different enough from bronze and gold tones.
+Brush a pomade through your eyebrows to ensure the hairs stay in place and maintain their shape throughout the day.